 After the set period of 30 days, our web server automatically deletes the above-mentioned data.
 To the extent that data are processed longer for purposes pursuant to numbers 2 – 5, we will anonymise or delete the data as soon as their storage no longer serves the respective purpose.

 b) Visitor Registration for Events

-On a regular basis, we invite web visitors to different kinds of events.
+We invite web visitors on a regular basis to different kinds of events.
 Our website visitors are able to register online.

-In order to register online, our website visitors have to provide required data.
+In order to register online, our website’s visitors have to provide some mandatory data.
 These data include

-Should we request additional required data, we will specifically identify them (using an * for example).
-In addition, our website users often have the opportunity to volunteer additional information.
+Should we request additional mandatory data, we will specifically identify them (using an * for example).
+In addition, our website’s users often have the opportunity to volunteer additional information.

-We process the required data mostly to identify you as event participant and to reserve a place for you.
-In addition, we agree with you on the type of event, provide you with information for and after the event and overall ensure that you enjoy your participation and the event proceeds smoothly.
-The volunteered data help us to plan and organise our events in tune with your interests and age.
+We process the mandatory data to identify you as event participant and to reserve a place for you.
+In addition, we conclude and perform the participation contract with you and provide you with information before, during and after the event to ensure that you enjoy your participation and that the event proceeds as smoothly as planned.
+The voluntary data help us to plan and organise our events in tune with your interests and age.

 c) Subscriptions to our Newsletter